kollokollo/MQTT-Hyperdash/doc/MQTT-Hyperdash-file-format.md

 #### Text: X= Y= [H=] FGC= TEXT= FONT= FONTSIZE=

 Draws a text at coordinates (X,Y) in given color with a given font.
 Fonts are true type fonts (.ttf).
-The size (height) of the charackters can be specified with FONTSIZE.
-H defines the textbox height.
+The size (height) of the characters can be specified with FONTSIZE.
+H defines the text-box height.
 The text will be vertically centered to this height.
 If H is not specified this defaults to the Font height of the specified font.
-If the specified font cannot be found or loaded the font defaults to an ugly 8x8 pixel monospaced font.
+If the specified font cannot be found or loaded the font defaults to an ugly 8x8 pixel mono-spaced font.
 If not specified, the FONTSIZE defaults to 16.
 The text is transparent and has no background.
-This way, you can stuff multiple charackters or texts on top of a bitmap or other graphical elements.
+This way, you can stuff multiple characters or texts on top of a bitmap or other graphical elements.

 Example: